wp-plugins/wordapp-mobile-app/README.txt

 1. Your mobile site html app is free forever.
 2. If you invite 8 people your android app is free too.
 3. Premium features and you will get iOS app, android app, html mobile site, push notifications and all the premium features.

+**Ads removal**
+To help keep WordApp Free we sometimes may display ads on your mobile app if it is powered by WordApp.
+By upgrading to premium you will remove all ads and can even display your own ads to monetize your mobile app.

+We sometimes display advertisements on your WiziApp powered mobile site to help pay the bills.
+This keeps all features & themes free!
+To eliminate ads entirely / Take over the Ad Space, you can purchase the Ads removal module.

 **Thanks for all your feedback.
 Thanks to all your suggestions we have rebuilt the mobile app builder.
 You can now use any of the 50,000+ wordpress plugins**